morris/mongomq2/README.md

-MongoMQ2 is a light-weight Node.js library that turns MongoDB collections into **general-purpose message queues** or event logs, without additional deployments.
+MongoMQ2 is a light-weight Node.js library that turns MongoDB collections into **general-purpose message queues** or event logs, _without_ additional deployments or infrastructure.

 At a slight expense of throughput compared to specialized message queues and brokers like SQS, SNS, RabbitMQ or Kafka, you get:

-- Persistent message/event logs in MongoDB collections.
+- Durable message/event logs in MongoDB collections.
 - Real-time, fan-out, at-most-once delivery to **subscribers**.
 - Isolated, acknowledged, at-least-once delivery to **queue consumers**.
   - Effectively exactly-once if consumer workloads are idempotent.